Previous Step

 Stage Your Containers

-Log into Proxmox and create five Linux Containers for your infrastructure.
+Log into Proxmox and create four Linux Containers for your infrastructure.

 - Wazuh Indexer